 Validate that your resume is short.

-Make sure that your CV contains the relevant data, the interviewer does not care what you did 100 years ago.
+Ensure that your CV contains the relevant data; the interviewer does not care what you did 100 years ago.

 Never have a Grammar error.

 Never have a spelling error.

 You don’t know the exact position you are invited for.